graphql/graphql-spec/spec/Section 7 -- Response.md

 }
 ```

-If the field which experienced an error was declared as `Non-Null`, the `null`
+If the field which experienced an error was declared as `Non-Null` or designated
-result will bubble up to the next nullable field.
-In that case, the `path` for
+`Non-Null` in the query document, the `null` result will propagate to the
+next nullable field.
+In that case, the `path` for the error should include
-the error should include the full path to the result field where the error was
+the full path to the result field where the error was raised, even if that
-raised, even if that field is not present in the response.
+field is not present in the response.

 For example, if the `name` field from above had declared a `Non-Null` return
 type in the schema, the result would look different but the error reported would